271,841 subscribers and counting ...

 Deep in cracks of hot undersea volcanoes, microbes inhale hydrogen and carbon dioxide and exhale methane.
 They might help scientists understand life beyond Earth.

-Stanford University biologist Paul Ehrlich is famous for his 1968 book The Population Bomb.
-Like many before him, Ehrlich said that equal opportunities for women might be key to maintaining Earth’s population at a reasonable level.
+The author of The Population Bomb said that equal opportunities for women might be key to maintaining Earth’s population at a reasonable level.

 Landsat has been observing the landscape of the vast 64,000 square miles of watershed in Chesapeake Bay for decades.

 Energy expert Scott Tinker said, “It’s a waltz, with energy underpinning the economy, and the economy helping to invest in the environment.
 It’s very elegant when it’s working well.”

 See it!
 Moon sweeps past Mercury and Venus